CD-i: Commercial software

-As announced at CES 1992, a large number of full motion video titles such as Dragon's Lair and Mad Dog McCree appeared on the system.
-One of these, Burn:Cycle, is considered one of the stronger CD-i titles and was later ported to PC.
-The February 1994 issue of Electronic Gaming Monthly remarked that the CD-i's full motion video capabilities were its strongest point, and that nearly all of its best software required the MPEG upgrade card.
+As announced at CES 1992, numerous full-motion video titles appeared, including Dragon's Lair and Mad Dog McCree.
+One, Burn:Cycle, is considered one of the stronger CD-i titles and was later ported to PC.
+Electronic Gaming Monthly noted that CD-i’s full-motion video capabilities were its strongest feature; however, most titles required the MPEG upgrade card to take advantage of them.

-Philips also released several versions of popular TV game shows for the CD-i, including versions of Jeopardy! (hosted by Alex Trebek), Name That Tune (hosted by Bob Goen), and two versions of The Joker's Wild (one for adults hosted by Wink Martindale and one for kids hosted by Marc Summers).
-All CD-i games in North America (with the exception of Name That Tune) had Charlie O'Donnell as announcer.
-The Netherlands also released its version of Lingo on the CD-i in 1994.
+Philips also released CD-i adaptations of popular TV game shows, including Jeopardy! (hosted by Alex Trebek), Name That Tune (hosted by Bob Goen), and two versions of The Joker's Wild (an adult version with Wink Martindale and a kids' version with Marc Summers).
+All North American CD-i games, except Name That Tune, featured Charlie O'Donnell as announcer.
+The Netherlands released its own version of Lingo in 1994.

-In 1993, American musician Todd Rundgren created the first music-only fully interactive CD, No World Order, for the CD-i.
-This application allows the user to completely arrange the whole album in their own personal way with over 15,000 points of customization.
-Dutch eurodance duo 2 Unlimited released a CD-i compilation album in 1994 called "Beyond Limits" which contains standard CD tracks as well as CD-i-exclusive media on the disc.
+In 1993, American musician Todd Rundgren created the first fully interactive music CD, No World Order, for CD-i, enabling over 15,000 points of customization.
+Dutch Eurodance duo 2 Unlimited released a CD-i compilation album, Beyond Limits (1994), featuring standard CD tracks and CD-i-exclusive media.

-CD-i had a series of learning games ("edutainment") targeted at children from infancy to adolescence.
-Those intended for a younger audience included Busytown, The Berenstain Bears and various others which usually had vivid cartoon-like settings accompanied by music and logic puzzles.

-By mid-1996 the U.S. market for CD-i software had dried up and Philips had given up on releasing titles there, but continued to publish CD-i games in Europe, where the system still held some popularity from a video gaming perspective.
-With the home market exhausted, Philips tried with some success to position the technology as a solution for kiosk applications and industrial multimedia.
+CD-i featured a range of children's edutainment titles, including Busytown and The Berenstain Bears.
+By mid-1996, the U.S. CD-i software market had dried up, though Philips continued publishing titles in Europe.
+Philips then shifted focus to kiosk and industrial multimedia applications.

-Some homebrew developers have released video games on the CD-i format in later years, such as Frog Feast (2005), Super Quartet (2018), and Nobelia (2022).
+In later years, homebrew developers released new CD-i titles, including Frog Feast (2005), Super Quartet (2018), and Nobelia (2022).

 Player models

-CD-i compatible models were released (as of April 1995) in the U.S., Canada, Benelux, France, Germany, the UK, Japan, Singapore, Hong Kong and former Eastern Bloc.
-It was reported to be released further in Brazil, India and Australia in the "coming months", with plans to also introduce it in China, South Africa, Indonesia and the Philippines.
+CD-i compatible models were released in Belgium, Canada, France, Germany, Hong Kong, Luxembourg, the Netherlands, Japan, Singapore, the United Kingdom, the United States, and the former European Eastern Bloc.
+Shortly before it was discontinued, It was reported to be released further in Brazil, India and Australia in the "coming months", with plans to also introduce it in China, South Africa, Indonesia and the Philippines.

 Philips models

-In addition to consumer models, professional and development players were sold by Philips Interactive Media Systems and their VARs.
-The first CD-i system was produced by Philips in collaboration with Kyocera in 1988 – the Philips 180/181/182 modular system.
-Philips marketed several CD-i player models as shown below.
+In addition to consumer models, professional and development CD-i players were marketed by Philips Interactive Media Systems and its VARs.
+The first CD-i system, developed in collaboration with Kyocera, was introduced in 1988 as the Philips 180/181/182 modular system.
+In the United States, many players were sold rebranded under the Magnavox name, a Philips subsidiary.

+Philips released several CD-i player series, targeting different consumer and professional markets: